joone/joone.github.io/content/posts/webkit-caret-color-change/index.md

 RefPtr parentElement = node ? node->parentElement() : nullptr;
 ```

 [RefPtr](https://webkit.org/blog/5381/refptr-basics/) is a class template that implements WebKit’s intrusive reference counting.
-It has to be used instead of raw pointers when contributors update the source code.
+It should be used instead of raw pointers when contributors update the source code.

-## Steps to contribution of your code
+## Steps to contribute your code

 Below are the steps I followed.
-You can find more details at https://webkit.org/contributing-code/
+You can find more details at <https://webkit.org/contributing-code/>.

-Build WebKit
+Build WebKit:
 ```
 $  Tools/Scripts/build-webkit
 ```
 You don’t need to run every test case.
-Instead, you can only run the relevant layout tests as follows:
+Instead, you can run only the relevant layout tests as follows:

-Layout test
+Layout test:
 ```
 $ Tools/Scripts/run-webkit-tests editing/caret
 ```
-If you need pixel tests, just pass -p
+If you need pixel tests, just pass `-p`.

-You can find the test result in WebKitBuild/Debug/layout-test-results/results.html
+You can find the test result in `WebKitBuild/Debug/layout-test-results/results.html`.

-Sometimes, we need to update ChangeLog
+Sometimes, we need to update the `ChangeLog`:
 ```
 $ Tools/Scripts/prepare-ChangeLog --g HEAD
 ```